clivemjeffery/henge2/README.md

 ## Working on Livewire

 Doing the "Livewire 3 from Scratch" Laracast with Jeremy McPeak.
 Up to USING FULL PAGE COMPONENTS Ep 7 just before creating the full page comp at about halfway.
+Finished that 24/02.

+Watched the next episode where Jeremy moved the search feature to the layout so that you can search from any page.
+It was mainly to demonstrate breaking the component down and how to pass data between components and others nested inside them.
+It is probably worth doing, though might not translate into a useful feature for Henge.